Ergodic theory for Riemann surface laminations: a survey: Topological and metric entropies for hyperbolic Riemann surface laminations

 \begin{theorem} {\rm (Dinh-Nguyen-Sibony \cite{DinhNguyenSibony14a}).} Let $(X,\Lc)$ be a compact transversally smooth lamination by hyperbolic Riemann surfaces.
 Let $m$ be a harmonic probability measure.
 Then, the local entropies $h^\pm$ of $m$ are constant on leaves.
 In particular, if $m$ is extremal, then $h^\pm$ are constant $m$-almost everywhere. \end{theorem}

 We reproduce from \cite{DinhNguyenSibony14a} some fundamental problems concerning metric entropies for Riemann surface laminations.
-Assume here that $(X,\Lc)$ is a compact transversally smooth lamination by hyperbolic Riemann surfaces but the problems can be stated in a more general setting.
+Assume, in the first two problems that $(X,\Lc)$ is a compact transversally smooth lamination by hyperbolic Riemann surfaces.
+However, the problems can be stated in a more general setting.

 \begin{problem}\rm Consider extremal harmonic probability measures $m$.
 Is the following {\it variational principle} always true

 \end{problem}